 Performance would then be bounded by the amount of data reachable in a single clock cycle, not by the number of transistors manufactured on a chip or the clock frequency of these transistors.

-depending upon the processor architecture, cooling technology, and application workloads.
+This builds a dependency upon the processor architecture, cooling technology, and application workloads.